josephwb/turboMEDUSA/README.md

 Installation
 ---------------
 MEDUSA, in simplified form, is available in [GEIGER version 2.0](http://cran.r-project.org/web/packages/geiger/).
-The code here will shortly be mover over to GEIGER.
+The code here will shortly be moved over to GEIGER.

 For now, it is easiest to install this version of MEDUSA by: